th2-net/th2-docs/content/common/cookbook/chain-verification.md

 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
 Moreover, as **check1** identifies Message 6 as `checkpoint2`, it was not checked by the second `CheckSequenceRuleRequest`.

-Message 6 is an extra message.
+Message 6 is a redundant message.
 Identification of extra/redundant messages is important as their presence can indicate a  potential defect in the system under test.

 <notice info>